genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/05_market-data-adaptors/01_configuring-adaptors.md

 -   `targetTable` refers to the name of the table where market data will be published.
 It must be defined in the tables dictionary for the projects.
 -   `alias` is a variable name given to the record to be populated so it can be referred to in code.
--   `type` is an enumerated value which must be one of `INSERT_ONLY` or `MODIFY`.
-Insert only records do not overwrite existing records for the same lookup key.
-This is useful for time series data like time and sales.
+-   `type` is an enumerated value which must be one of `INSERT_ONLY` or `MODIFY`. `INSERT_ONLY` records do not overwrite existing records for the same lookup key.
+This is useful for time-series data like time and sales.
 Modify indicates records should be overwritten for the same lookup key.
 This is useful for real-time prices.
 -   `isHFT` refers to whether the target table is configured as a database table or a Genesis HFT memory-mapped table.
 -   `lookupKey` is explained in detail below.